 I was finally ready to use this computer as Steve Wozniak intended, but I thought one upgrade might be helpful.
 As noted above, this Apple IIGS was a ROM 3 model with 1.125MB of built-in RAM.
 I decided to spring for another 4MB of RAM using ByteBooster’s expansion board.
 This upgrade will provide headroom for IIGS-specific software.

-While perhaps I should replace all the capacitors on the IIGS and its power supply, right now, it’s running well.
+While perhaps I should replace all the capacitors on the IIGS and its power supply, it’s running well right now.
 I’m looking forward to exploring what the IIGS can do.
 I’ll start by digging into the games made for the platform and deepen my knowledge of Apple II system software.
 I like having a computer that can run Apple DOS, ProDOS, and GS/OS.
-I’m also eager to take advantage of the IIGS’s fantastic keyboard with productivity apps like AppleWorks, Bank Street Writer, WordPerfect, etc. Finally, I’ll use my WiFiModem232 to access vintage BBSs across the Internet.
+I’m also eager to take advantage of the IIGS’s fantastic keyboard with productivity apps like AppleWorks, Bank Street Writer, WordPerfect, etc. Finally, I’ll use my WiFiModem232 to access vintage BBSs online.

 Oddly enough, spending time with the IIGS helps me better understand Apple’s intention for the Macintosh and some of the tradeoffs and ambitions that separate the two platforms.
 I may have missed it back in the ’80s, but I finally appreciate the underlying elegance of the Apple II line of personal computers.
 While the machines are relatively straightforward, the rich software library, crafted by devoted fans, makes this a fascinating platform.